bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 category: front-matter
 ---

-Front matter is a snippet of [YAML](https://yaml.org/) which sits between two triple-dashed lines at the top of a file.
+Front matter is a snippet of [YAML](https://yaml.org/) or Ruby data which sits at the top of a file between special line delimiters.
+You can think of front matter as a datastore consisting of one or more key-value pairs (aka a `Hash` in Ruby).
 You use front matter to add metadata, like a title or a description, to files such as pages and documents as well as site layouts.
-Front matter can be used in various ways to set configuration options on a per-file basis, and starting with Bridgetown v0.13, you can even write Ruby code for dynamic front matter variables.
+Front matter can be used in various ways to set configuration options on a per-file basis, and if you need more dynamic handling of variable data, you can write Ruby code for processing as front matter.

 {% rendercontent "docs/note", title: "Don't repeat yourself" %}
 If you'd like to avoid repeating your frequently used variables